smart-on-fhir/smart-on-fhir.github.io/authorization/public/index.md

       <td><span class="label label-success">required</span></td>
       <td>

-      Opaque identifier for ths specific launch, and any EHR context associated with it.
+      Opaque identifier for this specific launch, and any EHR context associated with it.
 This parameter must be communicated back to the app as a<code>launch:</code> scope at authorization time.